CNREDev/CNREDev/README.md

 # 💫 About Me:
 Hi, I'm Soren!
 I'm an aspiring developer currently learning C++, C#, Java, and exploring various other languages.
-I'm currently learning C++, C#, Java, and alot more

 # 💻 Tech Stack: